systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 There is one more open input socket on the `EC2 Instance`: the `Image ID` socket.
 In AWS EC2, you use an AMIs ID as the Image ID.

 Click the AWS `AMI` asset in the `Asset Panel`, then place it within the `Region` frame on the Workspace below the `Key Pair`.
 Connect the `Image ID` output socket on the `AMI` to the `Image ID` input socket on the `EC2 Instance`.
 Click on the Qualification error in the `Diagram Outline Panel` to see that it needs an Image ID or a Filter.
 To address this, select the `AMI` and got to the `Selected Assets Panel` (Attributes tab) and populate <code>domain/ImageId</code> with <code>ami-0ed17ac79c5602c98</code> ([or the latest AMI for us-east-2 available on the CoreOS Download page](https://getfedora.org/en/coreos/download?tab=cloud_launchable&stream=stable&arch=x86_64)).
-Hit Enter and see the Qualification for this `AMI` Component turn from a red X to a green checkmark.
+Hit Enter and see the Qualification for this `AMI` asset turn from a red X to a green checkmark.

 ![AMI joins the party](/tutorial-img/03-deploy_containerized_app/ami_joins_the_party.png)